valentijnnieman/cloudbuster/README.md

 This is a command-line based program that takes an WAV file and calculates samples for a set of given midi notes, and plays them back using midi input.
 In other words, this is a command line sampler.
 It uses a phase vocoder algorithm, and can do pitch-shifting of samples independent of time.

 # Building
+- ensure you also cloned the submodules, either by cloning this repo with `git clone --recurse-submodules` or `git submodule update --recursive --init` after cloning.
-- install ALSA devkit: `sudo apt-get install libasound-dev`
+- On Linux, install ALSA devkit: `sudo apt-get install libasound-dev`.
+Check portaudio docs for requirements for other OS.
 - make `build` dir, cd into it, and run `cmake ..`
 - run `make` to build program